 Bolts are the fastener of choice in multiple industries and applications for the simple reason that they are easy to dismantle.
-However, this also makes them vulnerable to self-loosening and lose of preload.
+However, this also makes them vulnerable to self-loosening and loss of preload.

 Depending on the application, bolt loosening can have profound consequences.
 One loose bolt can bring a whole production plant to a standstill and cost a company thousands, while in other applications loose bolts can pose a significant safety hazard.
-So, what are the main causes of bolt loosening?
+So, what are the bolt loosening reasons?
 Broadly speaking, there are two main causes: spontaneous loosening and slackening.

-“The main causes and the consequences of failure depend on the purpose of the bolted joints, on the environment and usually on the industry,” says Georg Dinger, Siegenia-Aubi KG, who has studied the causes and effects of bolt self-loosening extensively.
+“The main causes and the consequences of failure depend on the purpose of the bolted joints, on the environment and usually on the industry,” says Georg Dinger, Siegenia-Aubi KG, who has studied the causes and effects of self-loosening of bolts extensively.

 “For example, the petrochemical industry is primarily concerned with corrosion problems, while fatigue and vibration loosening are usually of minor concern.
 On the other hand, the automotive industry would probably name self-loosening and corrosion as the two main problems.
 The primary concerns for the structural steel industry are joint slip and corrosion, but self-loosening and leakage are less common.
 The aerospace industry would probably list fatigue first.”